Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [mpn.appleNotifierConfig.apps.myApp.pushPackageFileRef](./values.yaml#L2668)

 Optional.
 The configmap name and the key where the push package zip file is stored.
 This file contains a descriptor of the web app (i.e. targeting Safari push notification), and is mandatory only for web apps (ignore in other cases).
-See the General Concepts document for more information on how to produce this file. -->
+See the General Concepts document for more information on how to produce this file.

 **Default:** `nil`
 #### [mpn.appleNotifierConfig.apps.myApp.serviceLevel](./values.yaml#L2656)

 Mandatory if `enabled` is set to `true`.
 Specifies the intended service level for the current app ID, must be one of: `test`, `development`, `production`.
 If set to `test`, notification will be logged only and no connection will be established with Apple's servers.
-The corresponding logger is `lightstreamerLogger.mpn.apple`, notifications are logged at `INFO` level (see logging.loggers.lightstreamerLogger.subLoggers.lightstreamerLogger.mpn.apple).
+The corresponding logger is `lightstreamerLogger.mpn.apple`, notifications are logged at `INFO` level (see `logging.loggers.lightstreamerLogger.subLoggers.lightstreamerLogger.mpn.apple`).
 If set to `development` or `production`, notifications will be sent to, respectively, Apple's development or production servers.
 Note that for web apps (i.e. targeting Safari push notification) the `development` service level should not be used, as there is no corresponding `development` client environment that can receive notifications.
 Use either `production` or `test`.

 **Default:** `nil`
 #### [mpn.appleNotifierConfig.apps.myApp.triggerExpressions](./values.yaml#L2694)